stevetasticsteve/django-lexicon/README.md

 ## Features to implement
 - Common misspellings for words.
 To be used for searches in lexicon and to help spelling suggestions in hunspell
 - Find a way to centrally host .xml and .dic files and have Libre office/word use them.
 In other words automated updating of spell checks on multiple machines.
-- The oxt extension can define an update url.
-A http endpoint has been defined that correctly returns an xml with update information.
-Libre office can now see that there are updates for the extension, but can't download it.
 - A way to automate the updating of a paratext spellingstatus file.
 - Backup and export of projects.
 Allow project admins to rollback
 - Bulk changes to characters (phonetics -> orthography)
-- User documentation throughout site

 ## Bugs
-- Libre office can contact the update server and see updated oxt packages, but downloading them fails.
 - The save method on the models that updates the version number should only change if the tok ples changes, and it should only go up a single version number on import
 - Pagination doesn't work in main view, htmx request doesn't have pagination info attached.
 - When saving a paradigm a button appears for a split second under the grid.
 - Paradigms and Affixes are currently __all__.
 There needs to be filtering to only allow attaching to the correct POS.
 - Login rendered in paradigm box on detail page when logged out.
 - If no affixes are set for the project there shouldn't be the option to add them to a word on the detail page
-- simple_form.html not used?
 - word variations are not included in EntryDetail page hunspell conjugations

 ## UI